cos/WALAFacade/README.md

 You will also need to fix the names for the dependent projects.
 The Eclipse project is generated automatically by sbt-eclipse and currently sbt-eclipse doesn't allow periods (i.e., `.`) in project names.
 Thus, for example, the project is dependent on the project `walaCore` instead of `com.ibm.wala.core`.
 You will have to adjust the project build path to use the appropriate names.

+## Basic usage

+### Initial setup

+This guide provides a good introduction to setting up WALA: http://wala.sourceforge.net/wiki/index.php/UserGuide:Getting_Started

+Alternatively, WALAFacade allows you to use a [typesafe/config](https://github.com/typesafehub/config) file instead of wala.properties.
+Steps:

+1. Create a file called `application.conf` (or [alternatives](https://github.com/typesafehub/config#standard-behavior)) and put it on the project's classpath.
+2. Load an implicit config in your scope `Config conf = ConfigFactory.load()`
+3. `val pa = FlexibleCallGraphBuilder()` - the pointer analysis will run on instantiation
+4. Use the results.
+E.g., `pa.cg` is the call graph, `pa.heap` is the heap graph